vvgomes/vim-files/README.md

 # vim-files

 Minimalistic [Vim](http://www.vim.org/) configurations.
-Highly based on the [vim-files](https://github.com/jvortmann/vim-files) by [@jvormann](https://github.com/jvortmann) (one of the greatest Vimmers of my generation) but simplified and opinionated based on my personal preferences.
+Highly based on [vim-files](https://github.com/jvortmann/vim-files) by [@jvormann](https://github.com/jvortmann) (one of the greatest Vimmers of my generation) but simplified and opinionated based on my personal preferences.

 ## Getting Started